mzazon/awesome-cloud-projects/aws/continuous-deployment-codedeploy/continuous-deployment-codedeploy.md

    echo "✅ Automated rollback configuration enabled"
    ```

-   The automated rollback configuration is now active and will automatically trigger rollbacks based on the CloudWatch alarms we configured.
-This creates a robust deployment safety net that monitors for deployment failures, instance failures, and alarm threshold breaches.
-The rollback process maintains application availability by quickly reverting to the last known stable version when issues are detected.
-This configuration is essential for production environments where deployment reliability is paramount.
+   The automated rollback configuration creates a robust deployment safety net that monitors for deployment failures, instance failures, and alarm threshold breaches.
+The system automatically triggers rollbacks based on CloudWatch alarms, maintaining application availability by quickly reverting to the last known stable version when issues are detected.

 10. **Test Deployment Pipeline with Code Changes**:

-    Testing the complete deployment pipeline with real code changes validates that your CI/CD system works end-to-end.
-This step simulates the typical developer workflow where code changes trigger automatic builds and deployments.
-The pipeline should demonstrate seamless integration between CodeCommit, CodeBuild, and CodeDeploy, showing how source code changes automatically flow through the build process and deploy to production using the blue-green deployment strategy.
-This testing validates that your automation is working correctly and ready for production use.
+    Testing the complete deployment pipeline with real code changes validates end-to-end CI/CD system functionality.
+This simulates the typical developer workflow where code changes trigger automatic builds and deployments, demonstrating seamless integration between CodeCommit, CodeBuild, and CodeDeploy.
+The pipeline validation ensures the automation works correctly and is ready for production use with built-in reliability features.

     ```bash
     # Navigate to repository
     cd $REPO_NAME

-    # Create a new version of the application
+    # Create updated application version
     cat > index.html << 'EOF'
 <!DOCTYPE html>
 <html>